 - : Supervise and oversee the lifecycle of Help Desk equipment and resources, including plotters, laptops, cameras and other resources made available to NDSU students, staff and faculty.
 Supervise and monitor all aspects of OMR and specialty print job processing.
 This includes OMR and print job tracking, maintenance and replacement of related equipment and consumables, training of Help Desk staff, and ensuring billable services are handled appropriately.

 - : Assist in the operational management of the IT Help Desk, including, but not limited to: hiring, scheduling and supervision of student employees; monitoring of Help Desk communications (e-mail, voice mail, and problem tickets); ensure customers receive effective, timely technical assistance with their problems; provide both end-user and internal documentation as needed; assist in the development and supervision of training for Help Desk students; and maintain Help Desk web pages.
 Maintain a high level of professional competency and work with the Help Desk Manager on setting short and long term goals.
 Other duties as assigned by the Help Desk Manager.

-- IT Security Analyst: Work with the NDSU IT security team on IT security related functions as defined by NDSU policy and procedure.
-The individual will assist and support processes to build a university-wide (NDSU) information security strategy and vision, which includes security policies, risk management/assessment and the coordination of efforts across the University.
+- Security-Software Analyst: Work in the areas of IT security and software licensing.
+The individual will assist with obtaining, licensing and installing computer software to help customers meet their needs.
+Work with the NDSU IT security team on IT security related functions as defined by NDSU policy and procedure.
+The individual will assist and support processes to build a university-wide (NDSU) information security strategy and vision, which includes security policies, risk management/assessment and the coordination of IT security efforts across the University.